docker/dockercraft/README.md

 [YouTube video](http://www.youtube.com/watch?v=eZDlJgJf55o)

-> WARNING: Please use DockerCraft on your local machine only.
+> WARNING: Please use Dockercraft on your local machine only.
 > It currently doesn't support authentication.
-Every player
-> should be considered a root user!
+> Every player should be considered a root user!

 ## How to run Dockercraft